Clarissa (given name)

-Clarissa is a female given name borrowed from Latin, Italian, and Portuguese, originally denoting a nun of the Roman Catholic Order of St. Clare.
+Clarissa is a female given name borrowed from Latin, Italian, and Portuguese,.
 It is a combination of St. Clare of Assisi's Latin name Clara (originally meaning "clear" and "bright") and the suffix -issa, equivalent to -ess.
 Clarice is an anglicization of Clarisse, the French form of the same name.
 Clarisa is the Spanish form of the name, and Klárisza the Hungarian.
-The given names Clara, Clare, and Claire are all cognates, as are the surnames Sinclair and St. Clair.
+The given names Clara, Clare, and Claire are all cognates.